microsoft/AcademicContent/Events and Hacks/Student Hacks/mood-detector-workshop/Steps/SaveTheResultsToADatabase.md

 ## Next steps

-In this step you created a Cosmos DB collection, and saved the results of the analysis into a database.
+In this step you created a Cosmos DB collection, and saved the results of the analysis into this collection.
 In the [next step](./ReturnTheEmotionCount.md) you will return the count of each emotion from this Web Api.